eromang/researches/DDoSia/README.md

 ![Plot of the number of files per month](data/TOP20-ccTLDs.png)

-*For the overall period, plot the number of ccTLD occurrences per weeks*
+*For the overall period, plot the uniq number of ccTLD targets per weeks.
+The targets are identified via the host field in each file.*